lab-grid/flow/README.md

 Flow by LabGrid is an open-source configurable workflow manager with a React/Typescript frontend, Python Flask backend, and Postgres database.

 This project is currently under active development.
 See the getting started documentation to run the app using Docker and Auth0 for user auth.
-Hosted version coming soon.
+Hosted version of the latest master branch is available at https://flow.labgrid.com

 ## Philosophy